 Wash the soy beans and then soak the soy beans overnight until softened.
 Transfer to a blender and add water.
 Blend until very smooth.

 Place a gauze on a strainer and then strain the soy milk.
 Bring the soy milk to a boil.
 Watch carefully since it overflows easily.
 Skin off the bubbles on the surface.
 Remove from heat and rest for 2 minutes until the temperature drops around 80 degree C to 90 degree C.

-Whisk GDL with 1 tablespoon of water in a small bowl.
+Whisk GDL with water in a small bowl (read the instructions on the package for the detailed amount).
 Gently stir the GDL water in the soy milk.
 Then rest for 15 to 20 minutes until firms.